oasis-tcs/odata-specs/docs/odata-csdl-json/odata-csdl-json.md

 An action overload MAY define [parameters](#Parameter) used during the execution of the action overload.

+An action can have at most one [unbound](#BoundorUnboundActionorFunctionOverloads) overload and zero or more [bound](#BoundorUnboundActionorFunctionOverloads) overloads.

-[Bound](#BoundorUnboundActionorFunctionOverloads) action overloads for the same action name are distinguished by their binding parameter type.
+Bound overloads of an action are distinguished by their binding parameter type.
 The combination of action name and binding parameter type MUST be unique within a schema.

-There can be at most one [unbound](#BoundorUnboundActionorFunctionOverloads) action overload for an action name.

 ::: {.varjson .rep}
 ### <a name="ActionOverloadObject12" href="#ActionOverloadObject12"> Action Overload Object</a>